 Do I receive support if I don’t file a formal report?

-Even if you do not make a formal report, you will still have access to accommodations.
+Even if you do not make a formal report, you will still have access to supportive measures and accommodations.
 Our priority is your safety.
 You are not obligated to make a report to the university or police, or to participate in any investigation or disciplinary process at any time, and can still receive support.

 How are complaints managed?